TheCatOfHs/sccop/README.md

 ### Submit SCCOP Job

-If you install all packages in [prerequisites](#prerequisites), and finish the [server and path configuration](#server-and-absolute-path-configuration) and [initial search file](#define-a-customized-search-file), then you can `cd /local/sccop` to submit sccop by:
+If you install all packages in [prerequisites](#prerequisites), and finish the [server and path configuration](#server-and-absolute-path-configuration) and [initial search file](#define-a-customized-search-file), then you need to make sure the `sccop` is under `/local` of GPU node, and you can `cd /local/sccop` to submit sccop by:
 ```bash
 nohup python src/main.py >& log&
 ```

 After searching, you will get three important files.

-- `log`: stores the searching process of SCCOP.
+- `data/system.dat`: stores the searching process of SCCOP.
 - `data/poscars/optim_strus`: stores the searched structures.
-- `data/vasp_out/Energy-XXX.dat`: stores the average energy of searched structures.
+- `data/vasp_out/optim_strus/energy/Energy.dat`: stores the average energy of searched structures.

 **Note**: if you want to